Earwigs

 2. Remove Moisture and Damp Areas

-Earwigs thrive in moist environments, so reducing moisture around your home can discourage them from taking up residence.
+These pests thrive in moist environments, so reducing moisture around your home can discourage them from taking up residence.
 To limit moisture:

 • Fix any leaks in pipes, faucets, or roof areas to prevent excess water from pooling around your home.